talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 As you can see, I built a little engine to generate Scala.js code for the posts I write in [Markdown](https://en.wikipedia.org/wiki/Markdown).

-##A note on data privacy and transparency

-My website is hosted by **Firebase** (a platform that is owned by Google) and has **Google Analytics** enabled, so that I can track visits to my pages and posts.
-I also allow visitors to login via some social media platforms (GitHub, Twitter, Google and Facebook), which allows visitors to leave comments on the posts and soon to leave likes on them too.
-I do not do anything special or malicious with the data I collect about visitors and visits, other than satisfy my own curiosity about which posts attract more attention.
-For the sake of full transparency, this is what I collect:

-- Count of visits per page (not linked to visitors);
-- Personal identifiers that visitors utilise in their social media accounts used to log into my website;
-- Comments (and soon likes) left on the posts by logged-in visitors.

 #Release notes

 ###0.2.x